 Of course, the conventional methods of website analytics provide you an idea on how far or how well your page or site is successful, but there are certain things that it cannot help you with.
 Like it fails to provide you with information on why some areas of your page fail to attract people like the other portions.

-But, with heat maps, you can gain insight into the areas of your website that attracts users and those that distracts users.
+But, with website heat maps, you can gain insight into the areas of your website that attracts users and those that distracts users.
 Along with these, it also provides you with an idea on why certain areas are preferred and why not others.

 Table of Contents

-Unlike the conventional analytics which provides only the data of the percentage of areas on your website or web page that attracts people, heat maps are successful at showing these areas as well as why some portions perform better than the others and the reason why some pages fail.
+Unlike the conventional analytics which provides only the data of the percentage of areas on your website or web page that attracts people, website heat maps are successful at showing these areas as well as why some portions perform better than the others and the reason why some pages fail.

 What kind of insights does a heat map provide you with?
 There are two kinds of these insights that a heat map provides and these include: